embeddings-benchmark/mteb/docs/mmteb/points.md

-    "New dataset": 2-6,  # 2 points for the dataset and 4 points for the task "New task": 2, # e.g. a new style of task (e.g. classification, or retrieval) "Dataset annotations": 1, # 1 point for each full dataset annotation "(Bug)fixes": 2-10, # depends on the complexity of the fix "Running Models": 1, # pr model run
+    "New dataset": 2-6,  # 2 points for the dataset and 4 points for the task "New task": 2, # e.g. a new style of task (e.g. classification, or retrieval) "Dataset annotations": 1, # 1 point for each full dataset annotation "Bug fixes": 2-10, # depends on the complexity of the fix "Running Models": 1, # pr model run
     "Review PR": 2, # two points pr. reviewer, can be given to multiple reviewers "Paper Writing": NA,